MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 * **Composite models**: Allows a report to have multiple data connections, including DirectQuery connections or Import, in any combination.
 For more information, see [Composite models in Power BI Desktop (preview)](desktop-composite-models.md).

-* **Many-to-many relationships**: With *composite models*, you can establish *many-to-many relationships* between tables, which removes requirements for unique values in tables and removes prior workarounds, such as introducing new tables just to establish relationships.
+* **Many-to-many relationships**: With *composite models*, you can establish *many-to-many relationships* between tables. *Many-to-many relationships* removes requirements for unique values in tables.
+It also removes prior workarounds, such as introducing new tables only to establish relationships.
 For more information, see [Many-to-many relationships in Power BI Desktop (preview)](desktop-many-to-many-relationships.md).

 * **Storage mode**: You can now specify which visuals require a query to back-end data sources.
 Visuals that don't require a query are imported even if they're based on DirectQuery.
 This feature helps improve performance and reduce back-end load.
 Previously, even simple visuals such as slicers initiated queries that were sent to back-end sources.
 Storage mode is described further in this article.